faisalahamed2025/Faisal_Portfolio/README.md

 Staff Black Belt Product Engineer January 2016 - March 2024

 • Architected dc load board design for NTI package OM4008, LGA(4x4.5mm, 6x7.5mm, 7x10mm), PQFN(8x8mm) which
-enabled 100% conversion to new 20 Juno testers without business disconnect in 2019 and honored with multiple TEA awards
+enabled 100% conversion to new 20 Juno testers without business disconnect in 2019 and honored with multiple TEA awards.
 • Led a diverse team of 5 specialists across Leaded, BGA, RF, Sensor, and Quality; formed a plantwide DMAIC team that excelled in reducing customer quality complaints by 50% in 2018, garnering several accolades.
-• Coordinated a multi-functional team from engineering, design, manufacturing, and quality assurance for Macro GAN NPI in SOE package, achieving $200M in lifetime revenue in 2019 with highest ASP in new Gan 4.5 technology
+• Coordinated a multi-functional team from engineering, design, manufacturing, and quality assurance for Macro GAN NPI in SOE package, achieving $200M in lifetime revenue in 2019 with highest ASP in new Gan 4.5 technology.
-• Spearheaded NTI/NPI product in 7x10mm DMS module GAN in 2020 which translated to USD 100 million in sales and enabled 10 testers duplicated for increased run rates
+• Spearheaded NTI/NPI product in 7x10mm DMS module GAN in 2020 which translated to USD 100 million in sales and enabled 10 testers duplicated for increased run rates.
-• Engineered the first PLD package from Cassini platform to NI platform in 2021 to increase capacity by reducing test time by 25%
+• Engineered the first PLD package from Cassini platform to NI platform in 2021 to increase capacity by reducing test time by 25%.
-• Launched state of the art NTI (New Technology Introduction) top cooling heatsink package Triseca(14x10mm) and secured socket win of USD 68 million in 2019
+• Launched state of the art NTI (New Technology Introduction) top cooling heatsink package Triseca(14x10mm) and secured socket win of USD 68 million in 2019.
 • Championed test program development and DC hardware readiness for state of the art NTI 20x16mm mid-power module which translated to USD 120 million revenue in 2024.
-• Introduced more than 50 NPIs with high gross margins and significantly contributed to company revenue growth from 2000 to 2024
+• Introduced more than 50 NPIs with high gross margins and significantly contributed to company revenue growth from 2000 to 2024.
 • Facilitated customer quality incident on Silicon Germanium digital product line by engaging business group in which the product launched with quality fix to memory read/write error with sales of 2 million parts with USD 40 million revenue from January 2022 to December 2023.